gazebosim/sdf_tutorials/specify_pose/proposal.md

-Currently, the text within `//pose` consists of a 6-tuple representing `{xyz} {rpy}`, where `{xyz}` is a 3-tuple representing translation (in meters) and `{rpy}` is a 3-tuple representing rotation (in radians).
+Currently, the text within `//pose` consists of a 6-tuple representing `{xyz} {rpy}`, where `{xyz}` is a 3-tuple representing translation (in meters) and `{rpy}` is a 3-tuple of Euler angles representing rotation (in radians).

-When writing models, there are two drawbacks to this representation:
+When writing models, there are three drawbacks to this representation:

-(1) specifying rotation in radians adds overhead when hand-crafting models because the author must specify common degree values (e.g. 30, 45, 60, 90 degrees) in radians, and authors may use different precisions in different circumstances, and, at a lower priority, (2) it is sometimes hard to visually separate translation from rotation.
+1. Specifying rotation in radians adds overhead when hand-crafting models because the author must specify common degree values (e.g. 30, 45, 60, 90 degrees) in radians, and authors may use different precisions in different circumstances.

+2. Specifying rotation using Euler angles can be confusing when converting data from another format (such as a rotation matrix or a quaternion) since there are 12 different sequences of rotation axes that can be used when defining Euler angles.

+3. At a lower priority, it is sometimes hard to visually separate translation from rotation in the 6-tuple.

-This proposal intends to resolve on point (1) by adding `//pose/@degrees` where degrees can be selected, and *could* address point (2) by structuring the element differently (see below).
+This proposal intends to resolve point (1) by adding `//pose/@degrees` with which degrees can be selected, to resolve point (2) by adding `//pose/@rotation_format` which can select between a 3-tuple of Euler angles and a 4-tuple of quaternion values, and *could* address point (3) by structuring the element differently (see below).

 ## Document summary